Introduction¶

 Customizing atom classification¶

-This uses the NACCESS parameters (the file naccess.config
+This uses the NACCESS parameters (the file naccess.config is

-available in the share/
+available in the share/ directory of the repository).

 classifier = freesasa.Classifier("naccess.config")